-MODULE TYPES NUMBER DESCRIPTION NOT USED 0 No module is installed HARDWIRE EXPNDR 1 Model 10A06 Hardwire Expander installed ALC 2 ALC Interface Module is installed OMNI-LINK 3 Model 10A17 Serial Interface using the Omni-Link protocol PRO-LINK 4 Model 10A17 Serial Interface using the Pro-Link protocol UPB 5 Model 10A17 Serial Interface using the UPB protocol RADIO RA 6 Model 10A17 Serial Interface using the RadioRA protocol CENTRALITE 9 Model 10A17 Serial Interface using the CentraLite protocol VIZIA RF Z-WAVE 10 Model 10A17 Serial Interface using the Z-Wave protocol HAI HI-FI 11 Model 10A17 Serial Interface using the HAI Hi-Fi protocol
+MODULE TYPES NUMBER DESCRIPTION NOT USED 0 No module is installed HARDWIRE EXPNDR 1 Model 10A06 Hardwire Expander installed ALC 2 ALC Interface Module is installed OMNI-LINK 3 Model 10A17 Serial Interface using the Omni-Link protocol PRO-LINK 4 Model 10A17 Serial Interface using the Pro-Link protocol UPB 5 Model 10A17 Serial Interface using the UPB protocol CENTRALITE 9 Model 10A17 Serial Interface using the CentraLite protocol VIZIA RF Z-WAVE 10 Model 10A17 Serial Interface using the Z-Wave protocol HAI HI-FI 11 Model 10A17 Serial Interface using the HAI Hi-Fi protocol

-Notes:
+NOTES:

-- 1. Only 2 Model 10A06 Hardwire Expander Modules can be installed.
-When a Wireless Receiver is configured, only 1 Hardwire Expander Module can be installed. - 2.
-Only 1 ALC Interface Modules can be installed. - 3.
+- 1. If the Model 22A00 Expansion Module is used, if must be configured here. - 2.
+If a Wireless Receiver is used and the 22A00 Expansion Module is also connected, all 16 zones (9-24) will be wireless zones.
+Outputs 1-8 (Units 17-24) on the Expansion Module may be used; however the zones will be inactivated. - 3.
 Only 1 Serial Interface Module can be installed and configured.
-To configure the protocol for the built-in serial ports, set the "Serial 1 Function", "Serial 2 Function", and "Serial 3 Function" to the desired protocol.
+To configure the protocol for the built-in serial port, set the "Serial 1 Function" to the desired protocol.